team2059/hhVI/CONTRIBUTING.md

 You can request a new feature by submitting an issue to our [GitHub Repository](https://github.com/team2059/hhVI/issues/new).

 ## Notice a Documentation Error?
 If you notice something that is either wrong or unclear in our documentation we would love to know.
-Please submit an issue to our[GitHub Repository](https://github.com/team2059/hhVI/issues/new).
+Please submit an issue to our [GitHub Repository](https://github.com/team2059/hhVI/issues/new).